spinscale/lead/README.md

 ## Configuration

-In order to run `lead` you need a single directory consisting of a configuration file and a `templates` directory.
+In order to run `lead` you need a single directory consisting of a configuration file and a `watches` directory.
 This repository contains a sample `config` directory.

 ### `lead.yml` configuration